-This statement pertains to Items b through d below: Two internship placements are required unless at least three field experiences and/or a practicum were completed at the other level.
+b.
+This statement pertains to Items ii through vThis statement pertains to Items b through d below: Two internship placements are required unless at least three field experiences and/or a practicum were completed at the other level.
 Divided internships do not require equal placements in both assignments.

-b.
+eb.
 For P-12 programs and for individuals seeking certification in collaborative special education at both the K-6 and 6-12 levels, the internship shall be divided between early childhood/elementary and middle/secondary grades.

-c.
+dc.
 For pre-kindergarten education programs, the internship must span birth through age 4 in both childcare and Office of School Readiness programs.

-d.
+ed.
 For early childhood education and early childhood special education programs, the internship shall include a placement with at least two of the following age groups: birth-age 3, age 3-5, age 5-8.

-e.
+fe.
 For elementary education programs, the internship shall be divided between $P-3^{rd}$ grade and $4^{th}-6^{th}$ grade placements.